AbdullahEsha/react-native-project/README.md

 ## Project Structure

-This project uses file-based routing, with two main folders:
+This project uses file-based routing, with three main folders:

+- `(tabs)/` for goto pages like homepage, login page etc.
-- `auth/` for authentication-related screens
+- `auth/` for authentication-related screens.
 - `admin/` for admin screens, protected by an access token wrapper in `helper/protectAdmin.tsx`.

 ### Dynamic Routing